 It was a great time to discover what groups and organisations serving Ledbury and District do, how they can help you and how you can help them in all kinds of ways.

-Highlights last year included
+Highlights that year included

 - meeting our Army Cadets,